SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 #### Phrase 3

-The general structure is *undernutrition/food supply + actions + humans*
+The general structure is *undernutrition/food supply + actions + humans*.
 For the topics `"protein deficiency"  OR "undernourish*" OR "under-nourish*" OR "undernutrition" OR "under-nutrition"` and `food supply` there was a considerable number of papers from e.g. animals and therefore they had to be combined with "human" terms

 ``` Ceylon =
 TS=